 Once you have your sample completed, save it.
 When you apply for gigs, you can attach your sample.

 You now have three reliable methods to create your first freelance writing samples as a beginner.
 Keep track of them, and add them to your portfolio.

 As you land work, make sure you frequently evaluate your work samples.
 Switch them out as you improve.
 That way you always have a few recent, high-quality samples you can send clients.

 Aim for two samples in each niche you’d like to write about.
 This will give you a good number to get started.

 If you’d like more support as you build your freelance writing business, then come check out the Work-At-Home Resource Library.
-You will get instant access to over 20 proven resources plus an invite to join the FREE Make Money From Home community.
+You will get instant access to over 20 proven resources plus an invite to join my FREE Facebook community.
 We’d love to have you join us!